knpatel401/filetree/README.md

 # File tree Viewer

-## Starting and Exit Viewer
+## Starting and Exit Viewe
-The following commands start the viewer with the corresponding file list
+You can start the viewer either by pulling up the "Filetree Load Command Menu" (filetree-load-cmd-menu) and then selecting the desired file list, or you can directly run one of the commands below to load filetree with the corresponding file list.

 | Command                           | Comment                                                  |
 |-----------------------------------|----------------------------------------------------------|
 | filetree-select-file-list         | select file list from perviously saved lists             |